ligershark/WebOptimizer.TypeScript/README.md

 });
 ```

-Or if you just want to parse specific markdown files, do this:
+Or if you just want to parse specific TypeScript files, do this:

 ```c#
 services.AddWebOptimizer(pipeline =>